Welcome

 Limited

-Effect: As a limited action, strike all enemies along a 2m (2 block) wide line stretching out 6m (6 block) behind the first target you hit.
+Effect: As a limited action, strike all enemies along a 2m (2 block) wide line stretching out 6m (6 blocks) behind the first target you hit or from a point within your weapon's range.
 For every additional enemy you hit after the first, you deal 1 less damage to all of them.

 Quickfooted